Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 - 80-10-10 (piggyback) loan: This option is called a piggyback loan because you would be taking a first mortgage and second mortgage out at the same time to fund your new purchase — this means that you would only need 10% down.
 For buyers who can’t make as large of a down payment before selling their previous home, this could be a solution that helps them avoid the cost of mortgage insurance.
 You would, however, still be carrying the cost of three mortgage payments until you sell your current home and can pay off the second mortgage.

-- A 401k loan: Borrowing against your retirement account has some benefits and drawbacks — your repayment period will be relatively short (up to 5 years), and your monthly payment will likely be high.
+- A 401k loan: Borrowing against your retirement account helps you avoid early withdrawal fees, but your repayment period will be relatively short (up to 5 years), and your monthly payment will likely be high.
 This could affect your ability to qualify for your new mortgage, as your lender must include this monthly payment when calculating your debt-to-income ratio.
 If your 401k plan allows, you can borrow up to $50,000 for your new purchase.

 Are there modern ways to buy a house before I sell?